minio/operator/docs/cert-manager.md

 kubectl apply -f console-tls-certificate.yaml
 ```

-This will create a secret called `console-tls` in the `minio-operator` namespace.
+This creates a secret called `console-tls` in the `minio-operator` namespace.

 > [!IMPORTANT]
-> The secret name is not optional, please make sure the secret name is `console-tls` by setting `spec.secretName: console-tls` as in the example above.
+> The secret name is not optional.
+Make sure the secret name is `console-tls` by setting `spec.secretName: console-tls` as in the example above.

 ### Install Operator with Auto TLS disabled for STS

-When installing the Operator deployment, make sure to set `OPERATOR_STS_AUTO_TLS_ENABLED: off` env variable in the `minio-operator` container, this will prevent
+When installing the Operator deployment, make sure to set `OPERATOR_STS_AUTO_TLS_ENABLED: off` env variable in the `minio-operator` container.
+This prevents
-MinIO Operator from issuing the certificate for STS, and instead will wait for you to provide the TLS certificate issued by Cert Manager.
+MinIO Operator from issuing the certificate for STS and instead wait for you to provide the TLS certificate issued by Cert Manager.

-Also make sure to set `MINIO_CONSOLE_TLS_ENABLE: off` env variable, this will prevent MinIO Operator from issuing the certificate for Console
+Also make sure to set `MINIO_CONSOLE_TLS_ENABLE: off` env variable, this prevents MinIO Operator from issuing the certificate for Console
 and instead will expect you to provide the TLS certificate issued by Cert Manager.

 > [!WARNING]
 > Failing to provide the secret `sts-tls` containing the TLS certificate or providing an invalid key-pair in the secret will
-> prevent the STS service from start.
+> prevent the STS service from starting.

 ```yaml
 apiVersion: apps/v1